nageshofficialatgit/Code_Vulnerablity_Detection_using_GAT/README.md

 ### 3. Multi‑Task Downstream Output
 - **Graph‑Level Classification:** Predict if a contract is vulnerable.
 - **Node‑Level Localization:** Identify which functions or code segments are vulnerable.
-- **Joint Loss:** Combine graph classification and node classification losses for shared featu
+- **Joint Loss:** Combine graph classification and node classification losses for shared feature